Pixel-Wise Recognition for Holistic Surgical Scene Understanding: The Holistic and Multi-Granular Surgical Scene Understanding of Prostatectomies Dataset

-Figures~\ref{fig:perc_phases} and~\ref{fig:perc_steps} illustrate the distribution of the percentage of annotated frames (counted at 1fps) for each phase and step class, respectively.
-We also present transition matrices of the annotated categories and visualizations of the temporal progression of phases and steps in Figures~\ref{fig:mat_trans_phases}, \ref{fig:mat_trans_steps}, \ref{fig:overall_phase}, and \ref{fig:overall_step} of the Supplementary Material.
-The frequency distribution of the long-term annotations for a particular class is highly influenced by the occurrence rate of a specific phase or step and the average duration of each occurrence.
-Notably, these distributions reveal a pronounced long-tail effect, indicating that some phase and step categories are significantly more prevalent than others.
-For instance, the \textit{Idle} class is over-represented in the annotations of phases and steps compared to other categories.
-The transition matrices and temporal visualizations explain this trend, as they demonstrate that most phases and steps frequently transition from or to an \textit{Idle} state.
-This tendency is typical and representative of Radical Prostatectomies, as surgeons pause between stages to change instruments, evacuate waste, clean and relocate the endoscope, or rest due to the complexity and duration of the procedures.
+Figures~\ref{fig:perc_phases} and~\ref{fig:perc_steps} illustrate the distribution of the percentage of annotated frames for each phase and step class, respectively.
+We also present the number of frames per phase and step category in Tables~\ref{tab:frequencies_phases} and \ref{tab:frequencies_steps} of the Supplementary Material, along with transition matrices of the annotated categories and visualizations of the temporal progression of phases and steps in Figures~\ref{fig:mat_trans_phases}, \ref{fig:mat_trans_steps}, \ref{fig:overall_phase}, and \ref{fig:overall_step} of the Supplementary Material.
+Notably, these distributions exhibit a pronounced long-tail effect, with the \textit{Idle} class over-represented, as most phases and steps frequently transition from or to an \textit{Idle} state due to surgeons repeatedly pausing, resting, or adjusting the surgical setup between stages.

-In addition, for Phase and Step annotations, we present the duration distribution of each continuous temporal segment for each phase and step category in seconds.
-We display the phase duration distribution in Figure~\ref{fig:boxplot_phases} and the step duration distribution in Figure~\ref{fig:boxplot_steps}.
-These distributions and the visualizations in Figures~\ref{fig:overall_phase} and \ref{fig:overall_step} of the Supplementary Material underscore these tasks' granularity and complexity differences.
-On the one hand, phases represent broader surgery segments, usually occurring once (though interrupted by \textit{Idle} segments) and covering more general aspects of the procedure.
-Thus, they constitute a coarser level of understanding and exhibit longer average durations, with some continuous segments lasting over 20 minutes.
-On the other hand, steps recur in shorter segments repetitively, representing more specific parts of the surgery.
-Hence, step segments present shorter average durations, with the most extended segments spanning around 11 minutes, indicating a finer-grained level of detail.